actionhero/node-resque/README.md

 [![CircleCI](https://circleci.com/gh/taskrabbit/node-resque.svg?style=svg)](https://circleci.com/gh/taskrabbit/node-resque)

+## API Docs

+You can read the API docs for Node Resque @ [node-resque.actionherojs.com](https://node-resque.actionherojs.com).
+These are generated automatically from the master branch via [TypeDoc](https://typedoc.org/)

 ## Version Notes

 - ‼️ Version 6+ of Node Resque uses Tyepscript.
 We will still include javascrtipt transpiled code in NPM releases, but they will be generated from the Typescript source.
 Functinality between node-resque v5 and v6 should be the same.